DrBoria/cra-scss/README.md

        /api              predefined list of queries to BE /components       moleculas in atomic design.
 Reusable components (like buttons, inputs etc.).
 Should have only ui logic, not business logic (dumb components).
        /sections         organisms in atomic design.
-Could contain business logic, but main purpose is combining components /styles           styles, themes, theme providers and so on /utils            functions helpers (fetch, get headers and so on) index.tsx         app entry point
+Could contain business logic, but main purpose is combining components /styles           styles, themes, theme provider and so on /utils            functions helpers (fetch, get headers and so on) index.tsx         app entry point
        index.css         basic styles of application (html, body)